Chapter 4

 reminder and a penitential acknowledgment of his sin and a confession of

 his faith in the promised Redeemer.
-They were intended to impress upon the
+They were intended to impress upon

-goodness that would give such a ransom to save the guilty.
-A star of hope
+at the infinite goodness that would give such a ransom to save the

-illumined the dark and terrible future and relieved it of its utter
+guilty.
+A star of hope illumined the dark and terrible future and

 But the plan